April 1, 2021 12:00 AM

 Every year, Members of Congress sponsor a nation-wide arts competition for high school students.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Congressional Art Competition is open to all high school students in the 9th District.
-Winning entries from each congressional district are hung in the Cannon Tunnel of the U.S. Capitol for one year, and the winning student artists will be flown to Washington, D.C. to be recognized at an award ceremony.
+Winning entries from each congressional district are hung in the Cannon Tunnel of the U.S. Capitol for one year.
+Second and third place winners will have their pieces displayed in my D.C. and District Offices.

 Artwork must be two-dimensional.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
-In order to reduce out of pocket expenses for students, entries are not required to be framed, only matted.
+To reduce out of pocket expenses for students, entries are not required to be framed, only matted.
 Even when framed, it must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.

 Accepted mediums for the two-dimensional artwork are as follows: